42ibaran/ft_linear_regression/README.md

 ```
 docker run -it --rm ft_linear_regression
 ```
 In the container, all dependencies are installed.
 However, you might have problems with plotting the data due to display forwarding.
-To make it work (for Mac, not sure about Linux, moreover Windows) make sure that XQuartz is running and connection from remote clients is allowed:
+To make it work (for Mac, not Windows, for Ubuntu see below) make sure that XQuartz is running and connection from remote clients is allowed:

 <p align="center">
   <img src="https://raw.githubusercontent.com/42ibaran/ft_linear_regression/master/readme_img/xquartz_setting.png">